-This Beef Burgundy tastes so good that it's hard to believe it's a light recipe!
+This Beef Burgundy for Two tastes so good that it's hard to believe it's a light recipe!
 It's full of herbs and has a deep, earthy flavor along with tender beef strips and mushrooms.

 If you'd rather not use wine, just substitute some more of the beef broth.
 It won't have quite the depth of flavor, but will still be quite good.

-- 1/2 lb to 3/4 lb. lean boneless top round or tip steak
+- ½ lb to ¾ lb. lean boneless top round or tip steak

-- 1 tbsp . flour
+- 1 tablespoon . flour

-- 1/8 tsp . freshly ground pepper
+- ⅛ teaspoon . freshly ground pepper

 - Vegetable cooking spray

-- 1/2 tsp onion powder
+- ½ teaspoon onion powder

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/8 tsp pepper
+- ⅛ teaspoon pepper

-- 1/4 tsp dried oregano
+- ¼ teaspoon dried oregano

-- 1/8 tsp dried thyme
+- ⅛ teaspoon dried thyme

 - 1 bay leaf

-- 1 clove of garlic minced
+- 1 clove of garlic, minced

 - 1 C beef broth

-- 1/4 C dry red wine
+- ¼ C dry red wine

 - 1 C sliced fresh mushrooms

-- 2 C hot cooked noodles (about 3 oz. dry)
+- 2 C hot cooked noodles, (about 3 oz. dry)

 - Combine the flour and pepper in a plastic freezer bag and add the steak.
 Seal the bag securely and shake until steak is well coated.

 - Add steak and cook until browned, stirring occasionally.
 Stir in onion powder, salt and pepper, oregano, thyme, bay leaf, garlic, beef broth and wine, and bring to a boil.
-Cover and reduce heat to very low, simmering for about 30 minutes, stirring occasionally (if you need more liquid, add 1/4 C. warm water and stir).
+Cover and reduce heat to very low, simmering for about 30 minutes, stirring occasionally (if you need more liquid, add ¼ C. warm water and stir).